The-Nazara-Project/Nazara/README.md

 ## Usage (WIP)

-To use Netbox Sync, you will need to configure the URL of your NetBox API and provide an API token to the program.
+To use Nazara, you will need to configure the URL of your NetBox API and provide an API token to the program.

 ### Configuration (WIP)

-Netbox Sync supports two ways of providing configuration parameters: CLI arguments and a configuration file.
+Nazara supports two ways of providing configuration parameters: CLI arguments and a configuration file.

-Netbox Sync requires two parameters from you:
+Nazara requires two parameters from you:

 - `API_URL`: The URL of your NetBox API
 - `API_TOKEN`: The authentication token for the NetBox API